 This may be contrary to what it sounds like, but the cold-pressing process requires no chilled temperatures at all.
 Instead, cold-pressing is the absence of heat.
-The hydraulic machines slowly crush out the juice (along with nutrients and other benefits) out of fruits, vegetables, and other fibrous plants.
+The hydraulic machines slowly crush out the juice from fruits, vegetables, and other fibrous plants.

 “We really enjoy using cold-press juicers because they avoid the use of friction and heat,” describes Alex Velasquez, general manager and bartender at Lost Boy in downtown Miami.
-“This helps maintain the nutritional integrity as well as the flavor.
-Additionally, cold press juicers yield more than a typical centrifugal juicer.
-This is better for cocktails because we can maximize our yields, ensure superior products, and create a longer shelf life for our products.”
+“This may help maintain the nutritional integrity as well as the flavor."

 Best Overall: Aicok Slow Masticating Juicer